Brussels Map

 The justice palace is a must-see – a massive building with a dome that dominates the area.
 From the square in front, you get a stunning view.

-17. Louise (Metro Louise)
+16. Louise (Metro Louise)

 Around Place and Avenue Louise, you’ll find numerous luxurious boutiques.

 Ixelles is an upscale district full of Art Nouveau architecture, intersected by Avenue Louise.
-It has many small centers and beautiful squares.

-19. Waterloo (Metro Louise)
+18. Waterloo (Metro Louise)

 20. Léopold (Metro Trône)